 Assistant District Attorney

-Coty Hand joined our office in July 2017.
-Prior to joining our office, Mr. Hand was in the general practice of law in Lauderdale County.
+Coty Hand, who is a graduate of Jones Law School, joined our office in July 2017.
+Prior to joining our office, Mr. Hand, a UNA graduate, was in the general practice of law in Lauderdale County.
 Mr. Hand became a prosecutor due to his desire to help victims obtain some measure of justice in the court system.